RSS

 Product

-Developers: Deutsche Bank, UniCredit (Unicredit)
+Developers: Deutsche Bank (Deutschebank), UniCredit (Unicredit)

-Date of the premiere of the system: January 16, 2017
+Date of the premiere of the system: 16 Jan 2017

-Branches: Financial services, investments and auditing
+Branches: Financial Services, Investments and Auditing

 2017: Announcement

-Major European banks create blockchain platform for international transactions
+Europe's biggest banks create blockchain platform for international transactions

-Its goal is to simplify the settlement of international trade transactions by managing, tracking and ensuring the security of domestic and international transactions.
-The technology is able to connect all parties to the transaction (customer, contractor, contractors and all banks in which they are serviced) via the Internet and mobile devices.
+Its purpose is to simplify the settlement of international trade operations by managing, tracking and securing domestic and international transactions.
+The technology is able to connect all participants in the transaction (customer, contractor, contractors and all banks in which they are served) via the Internet and mobile devices.